 Certain foods can wreak havoc to your blood sugar.
 But other can help along your fight against diabetes.
 Three of the top foods that help are…

-These are filled with good vitamins and minerals and contain heart-healthy sterols and stanols, antioxidants and blood-sugar-regulating fiber.
-Some – such as soybeans, avocados and corn – are high in polyunsaturated fats.
+Most fruits and veggies are filled with good vitamins and minerals.
+They contain heart-healthy sterols and stanols.
+These are antioxidants and blood-sugar-regulating fibre.
+They include soybeans, avocados, and corn.
+These kinds are high in polyunsaturated fats.

-Whole grains are packed with vitamins and micronutrients, since they have not been processed.
-They also include both the bran and the germ of the grain.
-Whole grains are digested by the body more slowly than their processed counterparts, slowing the release of sugars and moderating blood sugar levels.
+Whole grains are packed with vitamins and micronutrients since they have not been processed.
+They include both the bran and the germ of the grain.
+Whole grains are digested by the body more slowly than their processed counterparts.
+This slows the release of sugars and moderates blood sugar levels.

 Most trans fats are plant-based fats that have been chemically altered.
-Studies have shown that trans fats are unhealthy for your cardiovascular health, and they are actually worse than the animal fats that they were made to replace.
+Studies have shown that trans fats are unhealthy for your cardiovascular health.
+They can be far worse than the animal fats that they were made to replace.

-High volumes of processed sugars cause your blood sugar levels to spike and then drop.
-This cycle leads to overeating and obesity, two clear predictors of developing type 2 diabetes.
+High volumes of processed sugars cause your blood sugar levels to spike and then crash.
+This cycle leads to overeating and obesity – two clear predictors of developing type 2 diabetes.

-Grains that have been highly processed, such as white flour, have no bran or germ and very little fiber, so they’re quickly digested and turned into sugars in your blood stream.
+Grains that have been highly processed, such as white flour, have no bran or germ and very little fibre.
+This means that they are quickly digested and turned into sugars in your blood stream.
 This causes the same type of blood sugar and insulin spikes as seen with white sugar.